bmx666/android-appcachecleaner/README.md

 3. Go to "Storage" menu
 4. Write down text for "Clear Cache" button
 5. Open app with specific locale (change on required locale in Settings and go back into app)
-6. Click **Add Extra Search Text**
-7. Type user custom search text for "Storage" menu" and press "OK", or "REMOVE" otherwise
+6. Open menu in the top right corner and select **Add Extra Search Text** / **Storage** and enter custom search text for "Storage" menu" and press "OK", or "REMOVE" otherwise
-8. Type user custom search text for "Clear cache" button" and press "OK", or "REMOVE" otherwise
+7. Open menu in the top right corner and select **Add Extra Search Text** / **Clear cache** and enter custom search text for "Clear cache" button" and press "OK", or "REMOVE" otherwise

 ## Icon copyright